duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 			- where the three biggest towns are located:
 				- Swansea
 					- a city in southern Wales
-					- is a bustling seaport on the Tawe River
+					- a bustling seaport on the Tawe River
-					- The city is
 					- the seat of the University College of Swansea (1920)
 					- host to an annual arts festival
 					- an important industrial centre with manufactures that include steel and nonferrous metals and motor-vehicle parts.
 					- A large petroleum refinery and chemical works are located in the suburb of Llandarcy.
 					- A Norman fortress was erected on the site about 1099.
 					- During the Middle Ages the community was a regional market center